Translating a route

 - The route itself (title, description, ...)

-- POIs placed along the route
+- The POIs linked to the route

-- You can fill in and translate everything MANUALLY yourself (title, description)
+- You can choose here to MANUALLY fill in and translate everything yourself (title, description)

-Don't forget to confirm at the bottom!
+- Do not forget to confirm at the bottom!

-WARNING!
+Note!
 The POI-PUSH will only add those POIs to your route that have the language of your route.